UlbertAO/vyntra/README.md

 ## Technologies

+Uses FreeMarker as the template engine for the Frontend, which was styled using Bootstrap.<br/>
 The backend is developed in Java 8, using [Spring Boot](https://spring.io/projects/spring-boot) with Spring MVC, Spring JPA and Spring Security and some other additional dependencies.<br/>
 The development database and production database uses MySql.